 Education is an integral part of our multifaceted approach to protecting sea turtles and their habitats.
-We believe that education is a powerful tool for fostering curiosity, increasing awareness, engaging people - particularly young people - and encouraging action at the local, national, and global levels.
+We believe that education is a powerful tool for fostering curiosity, raising awareness, engaging people-especially young people-and encouraging action at local, national, and global levels.

-Our educational initiatives are tailored to meet the needs of all our audiences, both at our field sites and across our digital platforms.
 We conduct various in-person educational and interactive workshops, talks, and festivals on a broad range of topics, from sea turtle biology to conservation.
-Additionally, we host and attend webinars and have a vast repository of sea turtle educational resources on our website - including free courses.
+Additionally, we host and attend webinars and have a vast repository of sea turtle educational resources on our website-including free courses.

-We also offer paid internship programmes to Maldivian nationals at the Marine Turtle Rescue Centre and in the field of sea turtle research to build local capacity for sea turtle rehabilitation, research and conservation.
-At the Rescue Centre, the interns learn about sea turtle care and husbandry and the wider field of ocean conservation, experience and learn about veterinary medicine and husbandry, and assist the veterinary team with treating turtle patients and the running of the centre.
+We also offer paid internship programmes to Maldivian nationals at the Marine Turtle Rescue Centre and in the field of sea turtle research to develop local capacity for sea turtle rehabilitation, research and conservation.
+At the Rescue Centre, the interns learn about sea turtle husbandry, veterinary medicine, and the wider field of ocean conservation.
+They assist the veterinary team with treating turtle patients and the running of the centre.
 Several of our previous interns have gone on to work with ORP or other conservation organisations - and even the Environmental Protection Agency - championing the cause of sea turtle conservation.